jobindj/viva-workshop/docs/2-3-git-basic-workflow.md

 In this section and the next, you will learn how to make commits in your local repo and make them available on the remote repo.
 Before we go into details, it is helpful to get an overview of the git workflow by visualizing a git workflow for collaborative development.

-Try the following steps one by one on http://git-school.github.io/visualizing-git/ _(This page is embedded below if you prefer to stay on this page.
+Try the following git commands one at a time on http://git-school.github.io/visualizing-git/ _(This page is embedded below if you prefer to stay on this page.
 Trying refreshing if you see a blank embedded window)_

 ```
 git commit -m "Femur Mesh"